 Alex Preston, Criminal Defence and Inquest Solicitor

-Alex specialises in serious crime and inquests.
+Alex specialises in serious crime, inquests and inquiries.
 In the criminal courts she has represented clients facing the most serious charges: murder, drugs and firearms importations, historic sexual offences (often acting for teaching and medical professionals) and manslaughter by gross negligence.
 Many of these cases have been very high profile.

 Alex is specifically commended as a ‘Next Generation Lawyer’ in the 2019 Legal 500.
 She is described as “very competent and experienced”.
 The editorial in 2017 commented ‘the clever, tough but sensible’ Alex Preston is representing a high-profile politician being investigated by the police in respect of historical rape allegations.
 Preston is a ‘defender through and through and provides a ‘private client’ quality of service even in publicly funded cases.”